Cantonese culture: Tong sui

-Tong sui (Jyutping: Tong4 seoi2; Traditional Chinese: 糖水, literally "sugar water") is a characteristic dessert of Cantonese cuisine.
+Tong sui is a characteristic dessert of Cantonese cuisine.
 It is a set of sweet, warm soups or custards served as dessert at the end of a meal in Cantonese traditions.
-It is also common for Cantonese people to leave home to get some tong sui with a group of friends or family late in the evening, an activity they call "siu yeh" (Jyutping: Siu1 je6; Traditional Chinese: 消夜, pinyin : Shaoye .,literally to "kill the night").
+It is also common for Cantonese people to leave home to get some tong sui with a group of friends or family late in the evening, an activity called "siu yeh".
 Choices of types of tong sui vary depending on the season: hot black sesame soup, for instance, tends to be favored in winter.